-- Ground conditions, topography, surrounding planting and services are all significant factors.
-There are excellent long views from the site to the mountains to the south and west.
-Long views to the higher ground to the north are only available from the southern part of the site and no long views are present to the east.
-Low views will be restricted by any development of the employment site to the south-east and are currently effected by the café and truck stop; - The rising land with scattered development on wooded land to the north-west and north, the group of trees to the north-east and housing interspersed with trees and garden planting wrapping around the eastern site corner, all restrict low views from the site.
+- The rising land with scattered development on wooded land to the north west and north, the group of trees to the north east and housing interspersed with trees and garden planting wrapping around the eastern site corner, all restrict low views from the site.
 However, these views are not unattractive.
-Medium distance low views from the south-western boundary are effected by the unscreened caravan site;
+Medium distance low views from the south western boundary are effected by the unscreened caravan site. - The whole site benefits from good solar orientation, maximum use of which should be used in building design and site layout to assist in achieving low energy housing. - The site is very exposed to the prevailing south westerly winds.
+Substantial shelter belt planting along the south western boundary will have the benefit of providing shelter, screening the views to the caravan park and creating a landscape edge to the urban area that is both in sympathy with the surrounding countryside and improves views on approach to Newtonmore.

-- The whole site benefits from good solar orientation, maximum use of which should be employed in building design and site layout to assist in achieving low energy housing; - However, the site is very exposed to the prevailing south-westerly winds.
-Substantial shelter belt planting along the south-western boundary will have the benefit of providing shelter, screening the views to the caravan park and creating a landscape edge to the urban area that is both in sympathy with the surrounding countryside and improves views on approach to Newtonmore; - There is a small area of woodland planted in 2000 and managed by the Newtonmore Community Woodland and Development Trust, comprising native trees, adjacent to the north-west corner of the site.
-This will provide some shelter in this area as it matures; - The historic 'coffin road' should be protected and utilised as the basis for a recreational circular route.
-Core path UBS2 lies to the north of the site, connecting with a number of other core paths, presenting the opportunity for linking the development to these paths to promote and enhance recreational opportunities; - Any trees on the edges of the site should also be retained and protected;
+- There is a small area of woodland, planted in 2000, and managed by the Newtonmore Community Woodland and Development Trust comprising native trees, adjacent to the north west corner of the site.
+This will provide some shelter in this area as it matures. - The historic 'coffin road' should be protected and utilised as the basis for a recreational circular route.
+Core path UBS2 lies to the north of the site, connecting with a number of other core paths, presenting the opportunity for linking the development to these paths to promote and enhance recreational opportunities. - Any trees on the edges of the site should also be retained and protected.

-4.1.2 Development opportunities
+4.3 Development opportunities

-- The development of the site presents an excellent opportunity for large and small scale developers to work together.
-This would give the opportunity for a variety of house types and styles, while the provision of serviced plots is to be encouraged; - The provision of a Priority Purchase Scheme (giving local people opportunities to purchase the plots/properties for a period of time, before they are placed on the open market) should be given careful consideration; this has met with some considerable success elsewhere in the Park.
+- The development of the site presents an excellent opportunity for large and small scale developers to work together to bring forward the proposals.
+This gives an opportunity for a variety of house types and styles.
+In addition, the provision of serviced plots is encouraged. - The provision of a Priority Purchase Scheme (giving local people opportunities to purchase the plots/properties for a period of time, before they are placed on the open market) should be given careful consideration.
+There has been some success with this approach elsewhere in the Park.